vmware-tanzu/community-edition/CONTRIBUTING.md

 As seen in the message above, you can now move `tanzu` from the location it was installed into a location in your path (such as `/usr/local/bin`).
 Plugins are automatically installed in the correctly location, so when calling `tanzu`, the plugins functionality is picked up automatically.

-### Building only TCE-specific plugins from source
+### Building only Tanzu Community Edition-specific plugins from source

-If you already have `tanzu` CLI installed and wish to only compile and install TCE-specific plugins, run the following.
+If you already have `tanzu` CLI installed and wish to only compile and install Tanzu Community Edition-specific plugins, run the following.

 ```shell
 make install-tce-cli-plugins